muradain/improved-potato/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
 @@ -51,11 +50,11 @@ Describe at a high level a program that could solve that problem.

+4. User Interface: Describe a user interface for your program.
+Use text menus or a simple graphic user interface.
+We want to shy away from simple text menus.
+We could do simple search by player name or an advanced boolean style search to add aditional details like player team or player number or hometown etc. After a search is performed, a list of players is displayed and the user can choose a player to display all of the relevant statistics.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
 Person, HashTable